Unveiling optical signatures of outflows in accreting white dwarfs: Introduction

 \section{Introduction}

-Accreting white dwarfs (AWDs; a.k.a. cataclysmic variables) are binary systems typically composed of a non-degenerated companion star that is filling its Roche lobe and transferring matter onto a white dwarf through the inner Lagrangian point.
-In non-magnetic systems, the transferred material forms an accretion disc around the white dwarf, whose relatively low magnetic field is not strong enough to disrupt it.
+Accreting white dwarfs (AWDs; also known as cataclysmic variables) are binary systems typically composed of a non-degenerated companion star that is filling its Roche lobe and transferring matter onto a white dwarf through the inner Lagrangian point.
+In non-magnetic systems, the transferred material forms an accretion disc around the white dwarf, the relatively low magnetic field of which is not strong enough to disrupt it.
 Among the population of AWDs, nova-like systems are quasi-persistently accreting at high rates \mbox{($\dot{M} \sim 10^{-8}$ M$_{\odot}$ yr$^{-1}$)} and have bright accretion discs.
-Nova-likes can also show long-term variations in their optical light curves and exhibit sporadic low activity periods characterised by drops of $\gtrsim$ 1 mag \citep{King1998}.
+Nova-like AWDs can also show long-term variations in their optical light curves and exhibit sporadic low-activity periods characterised by drops of $\gtrsim$ 1 mag \citep{King1998}.

 Wind-type outflow features have been observed in AWDs.
 These are generally detected in ultraviolet resonant lines, such as \mbox{\ion{C}{iv} \lam\lam1548-1552}, \mbox{\ion{Si}{iv} \lam\lam1393-1402}, and \ion{N}{iv} \lam\lam1238-1242 \citep[e.g.][]{Drew1997,Prinja2000a}.
 The strong ultraviolet emission produced by AWDs is generally believed to power these winds via the line-driven mechanism \citep[e.g.][]{Froning2005}.
 However, this is still a matter of debate (see \citealt{Drew2000} and references therein).
 These outflows have shown velocities of up to $\sim$5000 km s$^{-1}$.
-Given that they have only been observed in non-eclipsing systems, that is, AWDs seen at low orbital inclinations ($\lesssim 60^{\circ}$), a bipolar wind geometry is generally favoured \citep[e.g.][]{Honeycutt1986,Drew1987}.
+Given that they have only been observed in non-eclipsing systems ---that is, AWDs seen at low orbital inclinations ($\lesssim 60^{\circ}$)---, a bipolar wind geometry is generally favoured \citep[e.g.][]{Honeycutt1986,Drew1987}.